hsen-dev/vscode-elastic/README.md

 ## Elasticsearch for VSCode

 Welcome to Elasticsearch for VSCode!
-An extension for developing elasticsearch queries like Kibana console and Sense extention.
+An extension for developing elasticsearch queries.

 ![shot](shots/all.gif)